Every horse owner eventually asks the same question: does my horse actually need a vitamin supplement, or is their forage already doing the job?

 Vitamin C for horses

+Vitamin C is a water-soluble vitamin, meaning it does not linger in the horse’s body for extended periods.
 Horses can synthesise vitamin C in their bodies to prevent deficiency, but the role of dietary vitamin C is poorly understood, and there is little research to suggest optimum levels.

-When you are rinsing hay to lower sugars for a laminitic horse, you should not supplement extra vitamin C because it can increase iron uptake.
+When you are rinsing hay to lower sugars for a laminitic horse, you should not supplement extra vitamin C, because it can increase iron uptake.

+Many laminitics are iron overloaded, so we do not advise the feeding of extra vitamin C to horses with laminitis.
 Vitamin C can enhance iron absorption in other species, and given that iron intake in forage-based equine diets is already high, additional supplementation should be approached with caution in laminitic or metabolically sensitive horses.

 Vitamin A for my horse